Make a Third-Party Claim to Controlled Goods CPR 85.4

 (7)"The court" has the same meaning as in paragraph 60.

-If your goods or vehicle has been taken into control for someone else's debt; make a Third party claim.
+If your goods or vehicle have been removed for another person's debt, make a Third Party claim.

-You must start the claim within 7 days from the date the goods were taken into control.
+You must initiate the claim within 7 days from the date the goods were removed.

-If the goods have been sold, and your third party claim succeeds, the court may undo the sale.
+If the goods have already been sold, and your third-party claim is successful, the court may reverse the sale.

-In bailiff jargon, they call it a CPR 85 claim - a Civil Procedure Rule 85, or a Part 85 claim.
+In bailiff terminology, this is referred to as a CPR 85 claim - Civil Procedure Rule 85, or simply a Part 85 claim.

 template